Unit 3 - Notes

 int add(int a, int b); // Declaration

-This is the actual code block where the logic is implemented.
-It consists of the function header and the function body.
+The definition contains the actual logic (body) of the function.
+It consists of the function header and the function block.

 Syntax: